isaacullah/isaacullah.github.io/GRASS/index.md

 * [r.land.assess](https://svn.osgeo.org/grass/grass-addons/grass6/raster/LandDyn/devs_landcover_scripts/r.land.assess.py/) -- A grass module that connects to an external Agent-Based (or other) model of human landuse decision-making to enact changes to a GIS landscape.
 The module requires the external ABM to pass it a list of the number of farming, grazing, and woodgathering plots needed by a series of households in a village.
 The module then assesses which land cells agents will use, and creates output impacts maps, and adjusts landcover and soil fertility according to agent impacts.
 These impacts can then be fed into r.landscape.evol to simulate their effect on erosion and deposition.
 This module is used in many of my publications, including [Barton Ullah, & Bergin 2010](https://www.academia.edu/350609/Land_use_water_and_Mediterranean_landscapes_modelling_long-term_dynamics_of_complex_socio-ecological_systems), [Ullah & Bergin, 2012](https://www.academia.edu/398249/Modeling_the_Consequences_of_Village_Site_Location_Least_Cost_Path_Modeling_in_a_Coupled_GIS_and_Agent-Based_Model_of_Village_Agropastoralism_in_Eastern_Spain), and [Barton, Ullah, et al., 2012](https://www.academia.edu/841547/Looking_for_the_Future_in_the_Past_Long-Term_Change_in_Socioecological_Systems).
 (GRASS 6, GRASS 7 version under development, major code rework)

 * [r.agropast.semiadaptive](https://github.com/isaacullah/GRASS_Addons/blob/master/r.agropast.semiadaptive7.0.5.py) -- This is a fully functional script that is not yet in the official GRASS repository because I have not had time to write the docuementation for it yet.
 Follow the instructions in the ReadMe file on my GitHub if you want to install it.
 An earlier version of this module was used in Barton, Ullah, and Heimsath, 2016, and this new version is used in a series of experiments that will be published soon.

+* [test_pit_sim](https://github.com/isaacullah/test_pit_sim) -- This is a fully functional simulation model that uses GRASS and must be run from within a GRASS7.x session, but which is _not_ a regular GRASS addon module and which will _not_ be hosted in the GRASS addon's repository.
+This is being used in research into [percolation theory and the way in which archaeologists survey for, and excavate sites](https://www.researchgate.net/project/Percolation-Theory-and-Archaeological-Survey).
+This work will be presented at the 2017 Society for American Archaeology meeting in Vancouver.
+Stay tuned!

 #### Depricated GRASS 6.x modules (unmaintained, with no plans for upgrades or backports from GRASS 7.x versions.)